 Analysis of the distractors

 It’s not difficult to find the answers when the dialogue is written down in front of you.
-But when you are listening — and remember you only hear the audio once — it is much easier to get confused.
+But when you are listening — and remember you only hear the audio once — it is much more confusing.
 Notice that the examiners tried to confuse you in three different ways:

 - In dialogue one, both words (“thirty” and “thirteen”) are repeated several times.
 Remember that they sound very similar.